anthonymcglone2022/style-guidelines/README.md

 - Guidelines on punctuation
 - Guidelines on pronouns and verbs
 - Guidelines on tense (e.g. use the present tense where possible)

+**4. Formatting**

+Guidelines to ensure consistent formatting throughout the document

+Guidelines on when/where/how to use:
+- Bullet points
+- Ordered lists
+- Headings
+- Tables
+- Images
+- Font style
+- Code blocks and terminal command blocks
+- Graphics of user interface components (e.g. dropdowns, icons)